Skip to content

 The typical modalities of criminally investigated cultivation are varied.
 Professional indoor cultivation at home with intensive electrical installation (400-1000W HPS or LED lamps, extractors, climate control, automated irrigation, frequently powered through illegal grid connection - Art.
 255 CP).
 Outdoor cultivation on terraces, gardens and plots visible from outside, losing privacy coverage to invoke self-consumption.
 Cultivation in industrial warehouses or remote rural land, almost always classified as organised trafficking due to the scale of the operation.
 Cannabis social clubs, regulated by the Supreme Court's shared-consumption doctrine and subject to high criminal risk.
 And the production of extracts and derivatives (BHO, rosin, artisanal hashish) that multiply the concentration of active principle and the quantitative qualification.

-The penalties applicable to cannabis trafficking (substance not causing serious harm to health, Art.
-368.2 CP) are significantly more lenient than those for cocaine or heroin: prison from 1 to 3 years and fine.
-When the quantity exceeds significant amount (in cannabis: 10 kilograms of dry plant material, approximately 2.5 kg of pure THC according to consolidated case-law), the aggravated type of Art.
-369 CP applies with prison from 3 to 4 years and 6 months.
-If structured criminal organisation or group concurs, penalties may reach 6 years' prison under Art.
-369 bis CP.
+The penalties applicable to cannabis trafficking (substance not causing serious harm to health, first paragraph of Art.
+368 CP) are significantly more lenient than those for cocaine or heroin: prison from 1 to 3 years and fine.
+When the quantity exceeds significant amount (in cannabis: 10 kilograms of dry plant material, approximately 2.5 kg of pure THC according to consolidated case-law), the aggravated form of Art.
+369.1.5 CP applies and imposes the next higher degree: prison from 3 years and 1 day to 4 years and 6 months.
+Where the cultivation is carried out from within a criminal organisation, Art.
+369 bis CP raises the penalty to prison from 4 years and 6 months to 10 years for substances that do not cause serious harm to health, with the next higher degree for its leaders, managers or administrators.
 The instrumental offence of electricity defraudation (Art.
 255 CP) adds fine of 3 to 12 months.
 Beyond the custodial penalty, full confiscation of the cultivation installation, vehicles used, cash and, where applicable, the property where the activity took place when criminal affectation is certified, proceeds.

 The technical defence articulates several complementary lines.
 First, the counter-weighing expertise: the Guardia Civil habitually weighs the material in gross (entire plants including stems, roots, non-active leaves); we demand weighing exclusively of the dried flowering tops (buds with real THC concentration), a reduction that may reach 80-90% of gross weight and undo the qualification of significant amount.
 Second, the expert certification of habitual personal consumption of the grower through hair toxicology analysis, treatment-centre reports, medical history of therapeutic use and qualified testimony.
 Third, the nullity of the home search: mere cannabis smell or abnormal electrical consumption are not sufficient indications to violate Art.
 18.2 SC; if the entry was made without sufficiently reasoned court order, all derived evidence is null.
 Fourth, the separation of offences between cultivation and electricity defraudation to avoid contagion effect in the penalty.
 Fifth, the challenge to evidence obtained through drones or thermal cameras on private property without specific judicial authorisation.